-1 For additional information on subawards, see "Budget and Associated Documentation" under Section D. Application and Submission Information.
+&lt;sup>3 For additional information on subawards, see "Budget and Associated Documentation" under Section D. Application and Submission Information.

-BJA may elect to make awards for applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.
+BJA may elect to fund applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.